: In stock

-Six Making is a two-player abstract strategy game in which players challenge each other in building chess figures.
-In this game, checkmating the opponent doesn't make you a winner; instead win by building a king.
+This fresh twist on chess brings a different spectrum of thinking to the game that challenges the brain.
+Six Making is a two-player strategy game for adults and elderly in which players challenge each other in building chess-like figures - except checkmating the opponent doesn't make you a winner; instead you win by building a king.

-That is, each player alternates turns, either placing one of their own pieces on the board as a pawn, or moving any of the pieces on the board.
+Each player takes alternates turns, either placing one of their own pieces on the board as a pawn or capturing any of the pieces on the board.
 Captured pieces result in higher stacks, which move like different chess pieces.
-Even parts of stacks can be moved as their corresponding chess piece.
-The first player to create a stack of six or more pieces — with their own color on top — wins the game.
+Players can move small parts of stacks, but they retain the movement of their corresponding chess piece.
+The first player to create a stack of six or more pieces — with their own color on top — wins this challenging brain game.

-**Not for young children because of small pieces.
+*Not for young children due to small pieces.